evanobenauer/GravityShapes/README.md

 ![gif](img/mergeRadial.gif.gif)

 *Rotational Motion*
-- Objects in Merge Mode sping their polygons according to Rotational Motion.
+- Objects in Merge Mode spin their polygons according to Rotational Motion.
 - All objects have an accurate Rotational Inertia function set by the shape
 - When objects collide, depending on their angle, they will apply a torque and spin the object
 - The "Collision Time" for the torque is dependent on the step time of the particle